GMFranceschini/GMFranceschini/README.md

 Sometimes I tweet interesting stuff [here](https://twitter.com/GMFranceschini), and here's my [website](https://gmfranceschini.simple.ink/)

-🔭 I’m currently working on DNA methylation patterns in cancer, with special focus on cell-free DNA applications.

-🌱 I’m interested in the application of statistical and machine-learning techniques to complex biological problems

 <!--
 **GMFranceschini/GMFranceschini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.